 A future classic, then?
-Widespread critical acclaim, our collective love of fast Fords and the upward trajectory of Mk2 Focus RS prices suggests so.
+Widespread critical acclaim, our collective love of fast Fords and the upward trajectory of Mk2 Focus RS (and now Mk1 Focus RS) prices suggests so.
 And don’t delay – now is the time to buy.
 We know someone who’s already sealed his Mk3 RS in an air-conditioned cocoon, ready to be unwrapped as a retirement nest-egg.

 Why the Focus RS matters

 Enthusiasm for performance Fords has always been high, but in recent years it’s become stratospheric.
 Classic Sierra RS Cosworths have sold for in excess of £100,000 at auction, while even relatively unloved models like the Escort XR3i generate high bids at auction.

 The Mk3 Focus RS instantly fed into the fast Ford cult, with more than 2,300 deposits placed by UK buyers following its reveal at the 2015 Frankfurt Motor Show.
 An initial list price of £29,995 made the RS look competitive against rivals such as the Volkswagen Golf R, and substantially cheaper than the Audi RS3 or Mercedes-AMG A45.

 The previous two generations of the Focus RS had been front-drive only and, while Ford had developed solutions like a Quaife limited-slip differential for the Mk1 and Revoknuckle suspension for the Mk2, these still had limitations when it came to managing torque.